Hosting in Canada

 The Internet was once a nation unto itself, with no borders and effectively no rules .
 When choosing hosting in the early days of the Internet, the only real consideration was the speed of the server and its connection; the physical location didn't really matter at all.
 This is no longer the case.
-Today, nations around the world have asserted their laws and inserted their spies, and these days any Internet company must consider those and other factors when deciding where to physically host their Internet presence .
+Today, countries around the world have asserted new laws that may strip companies of their privacy.
+These days, any Internet company must consider those and other factors when deciding where to physically host their Internet presence .
 In this paper, eSecureData will make an impartial assessment of Canada and its value proposition to the Internet hosting industry.

 Canada is a first-world G8 nation with first class Internet connectivity.
 By any standards of comparison, websites hosted in Canada have equal or better connectivity than websites hosted in the United States or other first world nations, and much better connectivity than sites hosted in less developed nations .
 Canada has multiple direct undersea and overland fiber optic connections to all major internet hubs around the world, and is among the leaders in all areas of Internet infrastructure development.
 There are no indications this will change in the foreseeable future .